-Our operations are dependent upon our ability to protect our network infrastructure against damage from fire, earthquakes, hurricanes, floods, power loss, security breaches, software defects and similar events and to build networks that are not vulnerable to the effects of such events.
+The operations of the Company depend on its ability to protect its network infrastructure against damage from fire, earthquakes, hurricanes, floods, power loss, security breaches, software flaws and similar events and on building networks that are not vulnerable to the effects of such events.
 The occurrence of a natural disaster or other unanticipated problems at our facilities or at the sites of our switches could cause interruptions in the services we provide.
-The failure of a switch would result in the interruption of service to the customers served by that switch until necessary repairs were made or replacement equipment was installed.
+The failure of a switch would result in the interruption of service to the customers served by that switch until necessary repairs are made or replaced.
 Repairing or replacing damaged equipment may be costly.
-Any damage or failure that causes interruptions in our operations could have a material adverse effect on our business, financial condition and results of operations.
+Any damage or failure that causes interruptions in our operations could have a material adverse effect on our business, financial and operating results.